frevib/io_uring-echo-server/README.md

 ## Versions

 ### v1.4
-Fixed bug that massively overstated the performance.
+Fix bug that massively overstated the performance.

 ### v1.3
 Use pre-allocated `sqe->user_data` instead of dynamically allocating memory.